-To date, COVID-19's impact on operations has been limited to the inability to travel to clinical trial sites and clinical trial sites not allowing nonessential personnel on site for the purpose of monitoring activity.
-We believe these operational issues can be managed through remote monitoring capabilities currently being developed.
+To date, COVID-19's impact on our operations has been limited to the inability to travel to clinical trial sites and clinical trial sites not allowing nonessential personnel on site for the purpose of monitoring activity.
 We anticipate COVID-19 may have an effect on patient recruiting in the near term as social distancing mandates are in effect.
+We believe these operational issues can be managed through remote monitoring capabilities currently being developed and deployed.